ucsd-cse110-fa23/cse-110-project-team-15/bin/audio/README.md

-# Audio folder for recorder outputs
+# Folder for audio recorder outputs